oxsecurity/megalinter/docs/installation.md

 ### (Optional) Adjusting trigger rules

-The Drone CI workflow should trigger automatically for every scenario (push, pull request, sync...) however, you can _optionally_ change this behavior by changing the trigger.
+The Drone CI workflow should trigger automatically for every scenario (push, pull request, sync…) however, you can _optionally_ change this behavior by changing the trigger.
 For example:

 ```yaml
 kind: pipeline